-In the Three Kingdoms (220 AD — 280 AD), a great doctor named Dong Feng had saved many peoples lives; those cured people only need to plant Apricot Trees as the consultation fee, while poverty people also could get free fruits from his large Apricot.
-Afterwards, the Apricot Grove refers to Chinese Medicine and great doctors with kind hearts.
+In the Three Kingdoms (220 AD — 280 AD), a great doctor named Dong Feng had saved many people's lives; those cured people only need to plant Apricot Trees as the consultation fee, while poverty people also could get free fruits from his large Apricot.
+Afterward, the Apricot Grove refers to Chinese Medicine and great doctors with kind hearts.

 Daylily Yellow — Xuan Cao Huang (萱草黄)